qichao-arlo-wang/RISC-V32I_CPU/README.md

 ## Joint statement

-Our team successfully completed a full RV32I design, implementing all base RV32I instructions except for FENCE, ECALL/EBREAK, and CSR instructions.
-We carried out thorough ASM testing on the newly added instructions, implemented a pipeline with hazard handling, and developed 4-way and 8-way L1, L2, and L3 data and instruction caches.
-Finally, we made significant efforts to deploy our design on an FPGA, and although we were unable to fully achieve success, we learned a great deal through the process.
+Our team successfully completed a **full RV32I design**, implementing **all base RV32I instructions** except for FENCE, ECALL/EBREAK, and CSR instructions.
+We carried out thorough ASM testing on the newly added instructions, implemented a **pipeline with hazard handling**, and developed **4-way and 8-way L1, L2, and L3 data and instruction caches**.
+Finally, we made significant efforts to deploy our design on an **FPGA**, and although we were unable to fully achieve success, we learned a great deal through the process.

 | Tag                                                                                                  |
 | ---------------------------------------------------------------------------------------------------- |